scaphold-io/react-relay-starter-kit/README.md

-# Scaphold.io's React-Relay boilerplate
+#Scaphold.io's React-Relay boilerplate

-Fork this boilerplate code to get started with a HackerNews clone built with React-Relay.
+Fork this boilerplate code to get started with React-Relay.

 Quickstart: